NETponents/octoduino/README.md

 ## Building

 ***As of version 0.1.4, the Arduino IDE cannot be used to build Octoduino***.
-Instead, you have two options.
-You may either download and flash the pre-compiled *.hex* files, or you can build the project using PlatformIO.
-If you are on a Windows computer, we reccommend using the *.hex* file option (see the docs).

-If you are on a Linux or Mac OS X computer and have PlatformIO installed, edit `~/build` to match your destination board and upload port, then run it.
+Instead, we have provided multiple build options.

+### All platforms
+You will need to download [PlatformIO](http://github.com/platformio/platformio) for your platform.
+If you don't already have it, you will need Python to install PlatformIO.

+### Windows
+Make sure that both PlatformIO and Python are in your system %PATH%.
+We have included a Visual Studio project file.
+Simply open the file and build the project.

+### Mac OS X + Linux
+You will need to deploy manually using PlatformIO.
+We are working on a script to automate this.
+For now, use the commands provided in `~/.travis.yml` as a reference.

 If you need help, see the documentation or talk to us on our Gitter channel.